vanilla-unicorn/create-node-rest-api/README.md

 With **create-node-rest-api** installed, you can now run the command from the command line to generate a new directory name for your REST API server using `create-node-rest-api <your-project-name>`.

 Once the script finishes running, you can `cd` into the project and begin working.
-You can also test the server immediately using the command `nodemon` directly from within the root of the project directory.
+You can also test the server immediately using the command `yarn start` directly from within the root of the project directory.

 ## Additional Information